kotlin-hands-on/hands-on/Introduction to Coroutines/08_Channels.md

 The producer can close a channel to indicate that no more elements are coming.

-There're several types of channels.
+Several types of channels are defined in the library.
-They are different in how many elements can be internally stored, and whether the `send` call can suspend or not.
+They differ in how many elements can be internally stored, and whether the `send` call can suspend or not.
 For all channel types, the `receive` call behaves in the same manner: it receives an element if the channel is not empty, and suspends otherwise.